 - For the first time, you need to edit this command with the correct path, image name and device name.

 - The second way, that I always recommend is to use Etcher:

-The good news is that it’s a graphical tool, very intuitive.
+The good news is that it’s a graphical tool and very intuitive.

-The dd command seems simple now because you just used it to create the image, but in 6 months, you’ll probably not remember the correct options
+The dd command seems simple now because you just used it to create the image, but in 6 months, you probably won’t remember the correct options.

 - The tool looks like this: